Welcome to the book club. Like each book club story on this blog, the reading and commenting is done at your own pace. Have fun and enjoy!

 “Everything,” said Davos, softly.

-- But then later Stannis has an epiphany.
+- But then later Stannis has an epiphany, which is also near exactly like a conversation between Josh York and Abner Marsh of Fevre Dream.
 A Storm of Swords, Jon XI: Surprisingly, Stannis smiled at that.
 “You’re bold enough to be a Stark.
 Yes, I should have come sooner.
 If not for my Hand, I might not have come at all.
 Lord Seaworth is a man of humble birth, but he reminded me of my duty, when all I could think of was my rights.
 I had the cart before the horse, Davos said.
 I was trying to win the throne to save the kingdom, when I should have been trying to save the kingdom to win the throne.”
 Stannis pointed north.
 “There is where I’ll find the foe that I was born to fight.”

 Becker shrugged then.
 “They’re not the only ones I’m sorry for, though.
 I’m sorry for everyone who has seen the stars and can’t go there.
 And can’t go back.
 I guess that makes me selfish.
 But that’s the way it is, I’m afraid.
 And I try to live with it.